 In terms of performance, the V12s is similar to the V12.
 Both will react to extra dirt, and turn up the suction.
 They will also show you the amount of dirt particles collected on the LCD display.
 Battery life, too, is similar, and rated at up to 60 minutes.
 Using boost mode will give you around 10 to 20 minutes of battery life, while medium is rated at 40 minutes or so.
 I've also tried using the Submarine with my older V12, but it doesn't work.
 The V12 will not run while reporting that the airway is blocked.
 This means you can't just get the Submarine separately (which also isn't available).

 Starting from S$1,299, the Dyson V12s is on the higher-end of most handheld vacuums.
 But you do get the cool Submarine module that really makes cleaning spills or mopping your home a lot easier.
 I have yet to try it on messier spills such as vomit, but will update this review when I do.
 Get the S$1,449 Complete Gold version from Dyson if you want all the cleaner heads.
-Otherwise, you can get it from Shopee, though you may miss out on some Dyson Direct freebies.
+Otherwise, you can get it from Shopee and Lazada, though you may miss out on some Dyson Direct freebies.

 Note: Review unit provided by Dyson.